UU-Human-Evolution/1MB438/Lab_7.md

 All the questions below refer only to the CytB output.

+#####Question 1:
-**Question 1: Which files do IQ-TREE output?
+**Which files do IQ-TREE output?
 Explain briefly what each of them is.**
+#####Question 2:
+**IQ-TREE creates several tipes of trees.
+Compare the *.bionj* tree with the ML tree.
+Are there any differences?
+If so, explain what they are and why do you believe they are there.**

 Now let's look at the *.iqtree* file.

+#####Question 3:
-**Question 2: Which model did ModelFinder choose?
+1. **Which model did ModelFinder choose?
 From all the criteria calculated by this software, which was used to determine the best-fitting model?**

-**Question 3: Briefly explain the best-fitting model.**
+2. **Briefly explain the best-fitting model.**

 ### Step 2:
 BEAST2 is a program for doing Bayesian phylogenetic analysis.
 The program uses a Markov Chain Monte Carlo (MCMC) method for exploring the parameter space in a stepwise fashion.
 Each new step is either accepted or rejected based on the change in likelihood.
 The posterior probability for each parameter is based on the frequency with which the parameter values are observed.

+The first step is to decompress it.

+`tar fxz ./SRC/BEAST.v2.6.7.Linux.tgz`

+To start BEAST2 apps, type

+`PATH_TO_BEAST_FOLDER/beast/APP`

+BEAST2 uses different GUI apps for the different steps, so we will need to change the name of the app accordingly.

 Its input files are in the NEXUS or FASTA alignment format.
 You will work on your own two datasets (in nexus format).
-BEAST2 uses different GUI apps for the different steps, so we will need to change the name of the app accordingly.
 The first step is to create an XML file with the settings for our BEAST run.
-This is done with BEAUTi `beauti`
+This is done with BEAUTi

+`./SRC/beast/bin/beauti`

 Once the new window pop up, you have to import the alignment file.
 You can do it from the *File/ Import Dataset* menu or by clicking in the "+" symbol in the lower left corner.
 Once you have the alignment loaded, we need to specify the settings we are going to run BEAST with.
 BEAUTi offers a lot of different options, and we can even subdivide our alignment to apply different models to different regions, estimate split times, etc.